 - Students are encouraged to participate in the California Nursing Students' Association (CNSA) as they pursue their academic studies.
 In their fourth semester of clinical nursing coursework, students are eligible for membership in Zeta Eta, the local chapter of Sigma Theta Tau, International Honor Society for Nursing.

-- The Sacramento State program in professional nursing is approved by the California State Board of Registered Nursing and is fully accredited by the Commission on Collegiate Nursing Education.
+- The Sacramento State program in professional nursing is approved by the California State Board of Registered Nursing.

 The student satisfactorily completing the baccalaureate program is awarded a Bachelor of Science degree in Nursing and is eligible to apply for licensure by the California Board of Registered Nursing.